madurapa/wc-lankaqr-payment-gateway/readme.txt

 Yes, this plugin is compatible with any theme.

-= The plugin isn't working or have a bug? =
+= The plugin isn't working or has a bug? =

-Post detailed information about the issue in the [support forum](https://wordpress.org/support/plugin/woocommerce-gateway-lankaqr) and I will work to fix it.
+Post detailed information about the issue in the [support forum](https://wordpress.org/support/plugin/woocommerce-gateway-lankaqr) or [GitHub](https://github.com/madurapa/woocommerce-gateway-lankaqr/issues)

 == Screenshots ==